 - Ice skating rink;

-The kids took it 2days ski lessons in Bivio.
+We’ve booked two days of ski lessons in Bivio for the kids.
 There was in the morning and afternoon; this was quite enough to have some snow fun!!

 How to prepare the baby for the snow?